devth/devth.github.com/about.md

 Python, Java, Scala, Clojure and ClojureScript, some Datalog, some Swift, some Haskell, and a tiny bit of Elm.

-The past few years I've been on a quest to bring more rigor to my understanding and use of programming, and have become a bit of a Functional Programming zealot in the process.
+The past several years I've been on a quest to bring more rigor to my understanding and use of programming, and have become a bit of a Functional Programming zealot in the process.

 Most of my post topics are areas I wanted to better understand, and writing about them was a way to achieve that.
 I don't claim to be an expert in